meine-stadt-transparent/meine-stadt-transparent/docs/Development.md

 ## Development

 The web server needs to be set up with an SSL certificate.
-You can use a [self-signed certificate](https://stackoverflow.com/a/10176685/3549270) for development.
+You can use [mkcert](https://github.com/FiloSottile/mkcert) for development.

 ### Assets